 - Employee of Salesforce.com Inc. in defense of trade secret and breach of contract claims brought by former employer.

-- Salesforce.com Inc. in prosecution of false advertising and unfair competition claims against competitor.
+- Third-largest wine producer in the worldin defense of trademark and unfair competition claims brought by competitor.

 - JD, University of Minnesota Law School, 1991, magna cum laude, Order of the Coif